 Unfortunately, even great content doesn’t always get the results that you are looking for.
-This does not mean stopping making and publishing high-quality content.
+This does not mean you should stop making and publishing high-quality content.
 While Google is getting better than ever at finding great content regardless of the technical optimizations, seeing results on your content, especially quick results, is not always easy.

 If you’ve created content that you believe has merit but you’re not seeing the results you expected and you’re beginning to question the benefits of content creation, don’t give up.
-A few simple tweaks to your existing content may be all that’s needed to get the results you want and part of it is just knowing where to look.
+A few simple tweaks to your existing content based on content metrics may be all that’s needed to get the results you want.
+You just have to know where to look.

-On-site engagement is one of the most important areas to monitor when tracking the success of your content.
-There are a number of aspects that go into your on-site engagement numbers, but a few stand out as being extremely important:
+Website engagement is one of the most important areas to monitor when tracking the success of your content.
+There are a number of aspects that go into your on-site engagement numbers, but a few stand out as being extremely important including:

 Click-through rate is the ratio between the number of users who click on a link to the number of users who view the content containing the link.
-It is a superb measure of how well your advertisements, pages, and email campaigns are working.
+It is a superb measure of how well your advertisements, pages, and email campaigns are working to convince people to visit your site.

 Don’t expect extremely high numbers in a click-through rate.
 Keep in mind that users who are considering your ad or content may be too busy to click on a link or that the link may not be relevant to everyone who views the content.